MattJKirby/react-pipelines/react-graph-ui/README.md

 ## Summary

 This is a React library the enables the creation and visualisation of interactive node-based flow diagrams.
 Nodes can be entirely customised, including their edges and anchor points.
-Graphs exist on a canvas the can be zoomed and scrolled over with the help from the d3-zoom and d3-drag JavaScript libraries.
+Graphs exist on a canvas that can be zoomed and scrolled over with help from the d3-zoom and d3-drag JavaScript libraries.

 ## Why is this a NextJS app??